-Whether the terms of your international sale requires payment to be made by cash in advance, open account, documentary collection/cash against documents, or letter of credit, the quotation process is the same.
+Whether the terms of your international sale require payment by cash in advance, open account, documentary collection/cash against documents or letter of credit, the quotation process is the same.

-The quotation should follow a standard format that includes the terms of payment, the international trade term under Incoterms 2010, terms and conditions of the transaction, where ownership will transfer, value of the goods, country of origin, expiration date of the quotation, and other details that are specific to your product or transaction.
-There is a sample quotation at the Minnesota District Export Council website.
+The quotation should follow a standard format that includes the terms of payment, the international trade term under Incoterms 2020 rules, terms and conditions of the transaction, where ownership will transfer, value of the goods, country of origin, expiration date of the quotation and other details that are specific to your product or transaction.

-It's during this exchange of information, along with your knowledge about a potential customer’s credit history and political and financial risk, that you will determine what documents are required for Customs’ clearance in the buyer’s country.
+It's during this exchange of information, along with your knowledge about a potential customer’s credit history and political and financial risk, that you will determine what documents are required to clear customs in the buyer’s country.